Who (might have) met whom - whole list

 Wilhelm Eduard Weber (24/10/1804 - 23/6/1891) was a German physicist, known for Inventing the Gauss and Weber telegraphs and Introducing the notation c. - 1804 - 1851: Carl Gustav Jacob Jacobi

-Jakob Ludwig Felix Mendelssohn Bartholdy (3/2/1809 - 4/11/1847) was a German composer, pianist, organist and conductor of the early Romantic period, known for composing A Midsummer Night's Dream and Piano Sonata No. 2 in C minor. - 1810 - 1849: Frédéric François Chopin
+Jakob Ludwig Felix Mendelssohn Bartholdy (3/2/1809 - 4/11/1847) was a German composer, pianist, organist and conductor of the early Romantic period, known for composing Piano Trio No. 1 in D minor and String Quartet No. 6 in F minor. - 1810 - 1849: Frédéric François Chopin

-Fryderyk Franciszek Chopin (1/3/1810 - 17/10/1849) was a Polish composer and virtuoso pianist of the Romantic period, who wrote primarily for solo piano, known for composing Barcarolle in F-sharp major and Polonaise-Fantaisie in A-flat major. - 1810 - 1856: Robert Schumann
+Fryderyk Franciszek Chopin (1/3/1810 - 17/10/1849) was a Polish composer and virtuoso pianist of the Romantic period, who wrote primarily for solo piano, known for composing Fantasy in F minor and Andante spianato et Grande Polonaise brillante. - 1810 - 1856: Robert Schumann

 Pierre Alphonse Laurent (18/7/1813 - 2/9/1854) was a French mathematician, engineer, and Military Officer, known for Laurent series and generalization of Taylor series expansion. - 1815 - 1864: George Boole